thorgate/pywaybiller/pywaybiller/docs/TransportOrdersApi.md

 with openapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = openapi_client.TransportOrdersApi(api_client)
-    end_date = '2013-10-20T19:20:30+01:00' # datetime | Filters transport orders that have transport date on or before the specified date. (optional) limit = 30 # int | Maximum number of objects to return per page (optional) (default to 30) number = 'number_example' # str | Filters transport orders with specified number (case sensitive). (optional)
+    destination_ids = 'destination_ids_example' # str | Filters transport orders with a specified list of destination IDs from your system.
+Multiple values may be separated by commas. (optional) end_date = '2013-10-20T19:20:30+01:00' # datetime | Filters transport orders that have transport date on or before the specified date. (optional) limit = 30 # int | Maximum number of objects to return per page (optional) (default to 30) number = 'number_example' # str | Filters transport orders with specified number (case sensitive). (optional)